michaelmilleryoder/fanfiction-nlp/README.md

 	<!--* a directory with files with cluster-level character names for each processed fic, one per line.-->

 * Quote attribution:
 	* a directory with a JSON file for each processed fic.
-Each JSON file consists of a list of "quote entries" for a unique speaker in a paragraph.
-Keys in each quote entry include:
+Each JSON file has cluster-level character names as keys and values of a list of dictionaries, one for each quote spoken by character:
-		* `speaker`
-		* `quotes`: a list of quotes, each a dictionary with keys:
 		* `position`: [start_token_id, end_token_id+1].
 The position of the start token of the mention in the coreference `doc_tokens` list (inclusive), and the position 1 after the last token in the mention.
 		* `text`: The text of the quote
 		<!--* `chapter`-->
 		<!--* `paragraph`-->